About Mini Lop

 In the early ’70s, a Californian breeder named Bob Herschbach spotted this newly developed breed at a show in Essen, Germany, and consequently brought a trio of them to the United States.
 He began breeding them and crossing the breed with a Standard Chinchilla rabbit.
-The first rabbit of this kind was presented to the American Breeder’s Association (ARBA) with the name “Klein Widder,” but the name changed to the Mini Lop in in 1974.
+The first rabbit of this kind was presented to the American Breeder’s Association (ARBA) with the name “Klein Widder,” but the name changed to the Mini Lop in 1974.
 The Mini Lop was successfully accepted into the ARBA later in 1980 by a man named Herby Dyke.
 Ever since then, bunny lovers everywhere have been seeking out Mini Lops to fill the rabbit sized holes in their hearts.
 Their “rise to fame” amongst show rabbit breeds was nothing short of stellar, and the Mini Lop soon became a favorite of many.

 The Mini Lop makes an excellent pet for families with children and seniors.

 You might not find the words “fuzzy basketball with a head” in the ARBA Standard of Perfection for the Mini Lop, but it really does sum up how an ideal representative of what this breed should look like.
 The Mini Lop has a compact body type and is among the smaller rabbit breeds.
 An adult Mini Lop should weigh anywhere from 3 to 6 pounds, with the does being smaller than bucks.
 Regardless of their ultimate size, they all share signature circular body type: little furry balls of joy.
 In a nutshell, the rounded and soft looks is the go-to appearance for a Mini Lop.
 The fur is super soft and allows for a close trim.